-- Prior to commencing the training, you will be required to complete a LLN assessment to assess if you meet the Foundation Skills requirements.
+- Prior to commencing the training, you will be required to complete a LLN assessment which is included in your enrolment application, to assess if you meet the Foundation Skills requirements.
 For more information about Foundation Skills, see the ‘Choosing your Course’ section in our Learner Handbook.

 To study in this course, you must provide the following materials and equipment: